Korean Style Beef & Mushroom Hot Pot, Shabu Shabu

 Individually cook beef

 10. Table Cooking Course 2

-After finishing beef, add the Korean style handmade noodles (Kal-Guk-Soo) into the broth and boil on high heat for 5-10 min.
+After finishing the beef & vegetables, add the Korean style handmade noodles (Kal-Guk-Soo) into the broth and boil on high heat for 5-10 min.
 Turn off the heat once the noodles are cooked.

 Add the handmade noodles

 Remove all remaining noodles from the soup.
 Leave a very small amount of broth at the bottom.
 Add the rice mix in and stir-fry on high heat for 3 min.
-Pat the rice so it’s levelled and turn down the heat to low and leave it for 5-10 to form a crispy crust at the bottom.
+Pat the rice so it’s level and turn down the heat to low.
+Leave it for 5-10 min to form a crispy crust at the bottom.
 Turn off the heat and enjoy your fried rice!